Growing food resilience through ʻāina stewardship in Puna, Hawaiʻi.

 Project Quick Facts

-Project type
+Project Location:

-Primary crops
+Primary crops:

 Breadfruit (ʻulu), citrus (lemon/lime/orange), herbs & roots

-Phase-based improvements + partner outreach
+Early Implementation (Phase 1), improvements + partner outreach

 About the project